dgunning/edgartools/docs/ownership.md

 ## Derivative Table

 This contains data on derivative holdings and transactions.
+To access it call `ownership_document.derivatives`.

 ### Derivative Holdings
 To access derivative transactions use `ownership.derivatives.holdings`